Saturday, 7 September 2013

 In hindsight you even thank the boss who made your life difficult, for the very next day you stumbled into a new job where silence awaited you under the kiwifruit vines.

 Oh, so at first you didn't cope very well?
 Silence was too silent for you, was it Bernadette?
-You listened all day to that little transistor radio in your pocket and felt lost and desperate if you left it at home?
+You listened all day to your radio?
 Peace was there for the taking but you opted for a bombardment of music and current affairs?
 Uncomfortable with something, were we?

-Hurry up and finish that sentence...oh, you got tired of being the hokey-pokey of jokey-jokey...and you've been consciously re-claiming your quota of silence ever since...
+Hurry up and finish that sentence...oh, you got tired of being jokey-jokey and you've been consciously re-claiming your quota of earnest ever since...?

-So, I guess you really do mean business here at Titoki, Bernadette.
+So, I guess you really do mean business here at this retreat, Bernadette.
 The last three people who slept in this room couldn't resist peeking at Facebook but you have not been tempted ...yet...well done.

 What!!!
 Unbelievable!
 Here am I, so impressed by your spirituality one minute and then the dinner-gong clangs and you're stampeding down the corridor like your pants are on fire.